Aiven-Open/s3-connector-for-apache-kafka/README.md

 The `group by key` mode primarily targets scenarios where each key appears in one partition only.
-If the same key appears in multiple partitions the result may be unexpected.
+If the same key appears in multiple partitions, the result may be unexpected.

 For example:
 ```